rainmanh/jumpscale_core8/docs/AYS/Definitions/1-Repositories.md

 ## AYS Repositories

-AYS repositories (repos) are Git repositories in which you can have services instances or services templates.
+AYS repositories (repos) are Git repositories containing services instances or services templates.

-These are the two types of repos used by AYS:
+These are the two types of repositories used by AYS:

 - **AYS Template Repos** are Git repositories containing all service templates from which an actual AYS instance can be deployed.
 We can see it as a library of services form which you pick some templates to represent what you're trying to model.
   - See [AYS template repo](../FilesDetails/AYS-template-repo.md) for more details